George Floyd protests in Massachusetts: Greenfield

 On May 30, residents from Greenfield and beyond gathered for a "Justice for George Floyd" rally that followed a motorcade that began in surrounding town Erving, running through Millers Falls and Turners Falls, and finally arriving at the Greenfield Common.
 On June 6, approximately 2,000 people marched a mile and a half from Greenfield Common to the Greenfield Police Station; for nine minutes, protesters laid on the ground or kneeled to honor Floyd.

 Holden

 On June 14, dozens of demonstrators gathered at Eagle Lake to protest the murder of George Floyd and others who had been slain by police.
 Speakers shared their stories about experiencing racism.

 Holyoke

 On June 2, over 1,000 people participated in a peaceful march in Holyoke, beginning at City Hall, going on High Street, and ending in front of the police station on Appleton Street.

 Ipswich

 On May 30, about 45 vehicles caravanned from the municipal parking lot throughout downtown Ipswich.

+Lawrence

+Around 250 to 300 people participated in a rally at Lawrence City Hall on June 7.
+Two people were arrested for allegedly throwing objects at police.